tytydraco/yessleep/out/The_Stars_Are_Disappearing_and_I_Know_Why_Part_2.md

 “Yes,” I said, though my voice wavered.
 “I know how it sounds, but… but you have to believe me.
 They’re coming.
 They’re—”

-“That will be all, Dr. Cole,” he interrupted, his tone flat.
+“That will be all, Doctor,” he interrupted, his tone flat.
 “We’ll take it from here.”

 I wanted to argue, to plead, but I knew it wouldn’t make a difference.
 They didn’t want to understand what we were facing.
 And in the end, it didn’t matter.
 The Feeder and its kind would come, whether humanity was ready or not.